 According to our calculations, the new-kid-on-the-block ReAmped Energy, Powershop and Alinta Energy (review) come up with the cheapest electricity deals in Queensland.

-Our team of trained professional brokers can get you on a sharper market offer and cut your energy costs!
+Our team of trained professional brokers could get you on a sharper market offer and maybe cut your energy costs!

 If you’re tired of paying too much for your power, then call us today on 1300 232 848 to switch your electricity and gas provider.

 This publication looks at how much a 4-person household pays a year, on average, on energy plans from retailers in Queensland.
 By all means, no financial decisions should be made based on data from this publication.
 Individual usage, circumstances and brands could cause usage figures to vary.

 - In brief, we do not guarantee that the information applies to every household in the Energex network.

 - Significantly, all dollar figures are including GST.

 - In effect, the comparison is between specific market offers that retailers have in the Energex network in Queensland.